 This project is subject to compliance monitoring and enforcement by the Department of Industrial Relations.

-The successful Prequalified Proposer shall pay all persons providing construction services and/or any labor on site, including any University location, no less than the UC Fair Wage (defined as $15 per hour) and shall comply with all applicable federal, state and local working condition requirements.
+The successful Prequalified Proposer shall pay all persons providing construction services and/or any labor on site, including any University location, no less than the highest of UC Fair Wage; California Minimum wage; and Local minimum wage: and shall comply with all applicable federal, state and local working condition requirements.

 THE REGENTS OF THE UNIVERSITY OF CALIFORNIA